pibblokto/its-group-task/README.md

 * As you might have guessed, we need to pass some secrets into our configuration (`the name of the database` to create when the DB instance is created, this database is used for migration in Django; `master username` and `password`).
 Of course, Parameter Store will help us to solve this problem.

-* In `Parameter Store` block on the image, you can see the following parameters :
+* In the `Parameter Store` block on the image, you can see the following parameters :
   * `team-task-production_postgres_db` contains the database name for migration in Django;
   * `team-task-production_database_username` contains the `master username` name;
   * `team-task-production_database_password` contains the `master user` password.